Disease Prevention in Women (cont.)

 - Avoid sharing of needles, razor blades, and toothbrushes.

-- Health care workers who experience a needle stick or exposure of the eyes, mouth, or injured skin from an infected person must take anti-HIV medication in order to reduce the risk of developing infection.
+- Health care workers who experience a needle stick or exposure of the eyes, mouth, or injured skin to fluids from an infected person should take anti-HIV medication in order to reduce the risk of developing a clinical infection.

 Find out what women really need.